 - Begin infant CPR if one of these techniques opens the airway but the infant doesn’t resume breathing.

 First Aid for an Unconscious Choking Victim:

-If someone who is choking becomes unconscious, lay them down and do a finger sweep if you can see the object being careful not to push it further down.
+If someone who is choking becomes unconscious, lay them down and do a finger sweep if you can see the object be careful not to push it further down.
 Then, immediately begin CPR.
-The compressions may dislodged the item and will get as much oxygen to the brain as quickly as possible.
+The compressions may dislodge the item and will get as much oxygen to the brain as quickly as possible.
 More info here from the Mayo Clinic.

 How to learn choking First Aid:

 You can find CPR classes from the American Heart Association in your area here and an online course here (there is a cost for this online course).
 You can find classes from the Red Cross here.
 You can also find completely free online courses here.

 I have taken many CPR classes over the years.
 But I’m still afraid that when (and if) the time comes, I will be frazzled and might forget something essential.
 A while back, I made a printable first aid quick guide for myself and my babysitters that has been helpful.
 However, I’ve been wanting something a bit more portable: something smaller.

 Now I’m making printable 3×5 cards!
 I will print them, laminate them and then attach them to a key ring.
 I will keep one hanging in the pantry, one in each vehicle, and one in our 72 hour kits / go-bags.
 You are welcome to print them for your own use as well!
 Simply click HERE or on the image below to download them:

 You can find more printable cards at the links below: